FREQUENTLY ASKED QUESTIONS (FAQs)

 8. DO I HAVE TO BE A DUAL CITIZEN TO OWN PROPERTY IN THE PHILIPPINES?

-No, former natural-born Filipinos can still own land in the Philippines even if they do not re-acquire Filipino citizenship, but subject to limitations prescribed by Philippine Republic Act 8179 (for residence purposes- up to 1000 square meters of urban land or one hectare of rural land) and Batas Pambansa 185 (for business or investment purposes 5000 square meters of urban land or three hectares of rural land).
+No, former natural-born Filipinos can still own land in the Philippines even if they do not re-acquire Filipino citizenship, but subject to limitations prescribed by Philippine Republic Act 8179 (for residence purposes – up to 1000 square meters of urban land or one hectare of rural land) and Batas Pambansa 185 (for business purposes – 5000 square meters or urban land or three hectares or rural land).

 By becoming a Filipino citizen, you remove these limitations from yourself.